Theme and Point are story elements that are often used interchangeably, but they are actually quite different and equally important.

 Let's talk about these two important story elements and how they support each other to create a cohesive story.

-We talk a lot about the Point here at Story Guide because it is one of the foundational components of a story from which we built the rest of the story.
+We talk a lot about the Point here at Story Guide because it is one of the foundational components of a story from which we build the rest of the story.
 The Point is the moral or message of the story that the reader takes away.
 It's the thesis that the author presents and tests through the theme, protagonist, and plot.
 It's a statement.
 A stance.
 It isn’t vague.
 It isn’t passive.
 And it isn’t specific to your protagonist or your story.
 It’s universal.
 It’s relatable to all humankind.
 The nugget of truth about what it is to be human that your readers will take with them once they’ve finished reading.

 Here's a brief overview of the Point as a story element in this clip from a recent webinar I gave for Dayna DelVal's (re)Discover Your Spark membership: